justinshwang/jcrew-scraper/README.md

-# jcrew-scraper
+# scraper
-Web Scraper using Scrapy
+Web scraper using Python Scrapy Library and argparse for parser

 ## Setup